 These social media channels allow bloggers to share different types of travel-related content with their followers, as a complement to their formal blog posts.
 For example, you can view a blogger’s beautiful photos on Instagram to learn about cool travel destinations and/or learn travel tips on Facebook.

-For example, I post a new travel photo on Instagram (along with a detailed caption) every other day. (photo snippet above) On my Planet Janet Travels Facebook page, I post a mix of travel items like a link to my latest blog post, cool photos, helpful travel articles (curated from other bloggers), and inspirational quotes.
+For example, I post a new travel photo on Instagram (along with a detailed caption) every third day. (photo snippet above) On my Planet Janet Travels Facebook page, I post a mix of travel items like a link to my latest blog post, cool photos, helpful travel articles (curated from other bloggers & travel sites), and inspirational quotes.

 How You Can Engage With Travel Bloggers & Show Your Love & Appreciation For Their Great Content

 And what a deal!
 Travel bloggers provide this great content on their blog posts & social media for free!
-All bloggers want to increase their followers who like reading what they write.
+All bloggers want to increase their following of people who like reading what they write.
 Also, many of us are hoping to monetize our blog in some way (see next section) so the size of our “engaged’ audience is very important.

-Here are 5 simple ways you can support travel bloggers in general & me specifically:
+Here are 5 simple ways you can support travel bloggers in general & me in particular:

 - Like Us on Facebook: If you are a Facebook user, you can go to the Planet Janet Travels Facebook page and “like” me.
 Directly underneath the top photo, you’ll see a “Like” (thumbs up) button which you click.
 Easy peasy!
-Then my new posts will show up in your Facebook feed.
+Then my new posts will show up in your Facebook feed, but only sometimes.
+It’s a Facebook algorithm thing!

 - Follow Us on Instagram: If you’re an Instagrammer, following me on Instagram will add my photos to your feed.
 You just need to click the blue “Follow” button next to the Planet Janet Travels name when you visit my Instagram page.